|

 Legs Syndrome (RLS), Circadian Rhythm Disorder and the syndrome

+of Primary Hypersomnolence.
 The symptom of EDS is important because it is associated

 with feeling drowsy and tired; having an overwhelming need